 Alerts.
 Like to keep up to date with new information?
-The Alerts page allows you to keep up with new journal issues (most with full text), topic alerts via automated databases searches we can set up for you, conference alerts, emails when an article of interest - perhaps yours - has been cited, clinical trials and more.
-You can also use the BrowZine and Read by QxMD apps Contact us if there is any other type of alert you would like to see.
+The Alerts page allows you to keep up with new journal issues (most with full text), subject alerts via automated databases searches we can set up for you, conference alerts, emails when an article of interest - perhaps yours - has been cited, clinical trials, evidence alerts and more.
+You can also use the Read by QxMD and BrowZine apps.
+NOTE - for journal alerts we are in the process of transitioning over to JournalTOCs Premium which will allow you to add and remove your own alerts.
+Contact us if there is any other type of alert you would like to see.

 Browser extension (LibKey Nomad) for immediate article PDFs The Libkey Nomad Chrome extension makes it easier for you to access full text articles, either at work or from home.
 It plays very nicely with PubMed and other publisher platforms.
 If full text is not available in PubMed ("Access Options" link) it will pre-fill an article request form for you.
 It is very easy to install and use - visit the LibKey Nomad page

 Chrome bookmarks and extensions - How to Keep Them at Work.
 The thin client environment in Barwon Health means that you lose any bookmarks or extensions you have added with each new day.
 However there are a couple of ways to keep them permanently.The simplest way to is to have a Google account and sign into Chrome such that everything syncs.
 Alternatively, view these 60 Sec quick instructions on how to set this up.